GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Survey Design

 \subsection{Target selection}

-To select our sample of GEMS, we queried the NASA Exoplanet Archive \citep{Akeson2014} along with then-recent publications (in January 2023) for transiting gas giant planets satisfying the following requirements: \begin{enumerate*}[label=(\roman*)] \item $T_\mathrm{eff}<4000~K$, \item $R_p\gtrsim8~\mathrm{R_\oplus}$, \item a mass and radius precision $>3\sigma$, and \item $J$ mag $> 11.5$ to ensure no saturation in the NIRSpec PRISM mode. \end{enumerate*} This search produced nine planets from which we excluded (i) HATS-74~Ab \citep{jordan_hats-74ab_2022} due to the presence of a bright nearby stellar companion ($\Delta J = $ 2.6 mag at a separation of 0.844\arcsec) and (ii) Kepler-45b \citep{Johnson2010} as it was within $1\sigma$ in planetary mass of two other planets (HATS-75b and TOI-5293b) while having a much fainter host star ($J=13.75\pm0.02$).
+This survey was designed for JWST operating in NIRSpec PRISM mode to provide high efficiency sampling across $0.6-5.3$ \textmu{}m to facilitate (i) the simultaneous measurement of water and methane abundances, if present in the atmosphere, and (ii) the constraint of any aerosols or stellar contamination that may be present across the optical and near infrared.
+To select our sample of GEMS, we queried the NASA Exoplanet Archive \citep{Akeson2014} along with then-recent publications (in January 2023) for transiting gas giant planets satisfying the following requirements: \begin{enumerate*}[label=(\roman*)] \item $T_\mathrm{eff}<4000~K$, \item $R_p\gtrsim8~\mathrm{R_\oplus}$, \item a mass and radius precision $>3\sigma$, and \item $J$ mag $> 11.5$ to ensure no saturation in the NIRSpec PRISM mode. \end{enumerate*} These constraints produced nine planets from which we excluded (i) HATS-74~Ab \citep{jordan_hats-74ab_2022} due to the presence of a bright nearby stellar companion ($\Delta J = $ 2.6 mag at a separation of 0.844\arcsec) and (ii) Kepler-45b \citep{Johnson2010} as it was within $1\sigma$ in planetary mass of two other planets (HATS-75b and TOI-5293b) albeit with a much fainter host star ($J=13.75\pm0.02$).
 This left our remaining sample of seven giant planets that spanned $T_{eq}$ = 570 -- 850 K with host spectral types M0 -- M4 (see \autoref{tab:InputSample}).
 We observed all seven planets using the JWST Near Infrared Spectrograph (NIRSpec) PRISM mode to obtain low-resolution spectra spanning $0.6-5.3$ \textmu{}m across 18 transits.